makersall/toolkit/pages/10-intro/10-threat-opportunity.md

 <h2 id="opportunity">The Opportunity:  The Explosion of Emerging Tech</h2>

-But our future doesn't have to be grim.
+Our future doesn't have to be grim.
 Even as robots and AI's impact on work may pose a serious threat to our future, there is another technological trend that will give us a once-in-a-century opportunity to make our communities whole.

 Over the next 20 years, not only robots and AI but also augmented and virtual reality, digital fabrication, and other emerging technologies will become ubiquitous, becoming one of the core driving forces in our economy.
 As they do so, they will create an abundance of wealth.